ads365/Smart-Contracts/Custodial Account/README.md

 Basic bank account contract in solidity.
-Code must be properly tested before use.
+Code still has to be properly tested before use.